 Built in 1986 as a project of the local Rotary Club, this forty-foot lighthouse is functional, but acts more as an observation tower than a navigational aid.
-On occasion, however, the small marina does take advantage of the light's fifty-foot focal plane as a private aid to navigation.
+On occasion, however, mariners trying to reach the small marina located near the lighthouse do take advantage of the tower’s private aid to navigation that is exhibited at a focal plane of fifty feet.
 The conical tower sits on a circular stone base, which functions as an observation platform.
 A wrought iron staircase curls around the base and a banister circles the observation deck.
 Simple in appearance, this lighthouse does not have as rich a history as others in the state, but it provides a beautiful view of its historic surroundings.

 At its completion in 1845, Grand Lake St. Marys was the largest man-made reservoir in the world, and it remained so until the construction of Hoover Dam and Lake Mead.
 Along with other canal feeder lakes in the state, this 13,500-acre reservoir was one of the first areas to be dedicated as an Ohio state park in 1949.

 A second light, the Northwood Lighthouse, or “Eddystone Lighthouse,” is also found on the banks of Grand Lake St. Marys, on the north side.
-The lighthouse is apparently part of Ohio’s haunted history as the Spiritseekers of Ohio has listed the Celina Rotary Lighthouse in its Haunted Ohio Index.
+Celina Rotary Lighthouse is apparently part of Ohio’s haunted history as the Spiritseekers of Ohio has listed it in the Haunted Ohio Index.

 Located in Celina, situated along the northwestern corner of Grand